xen0vas/UserManager/README.md

 > `make`

-then run the program
+- run the program

 > ` ./usermanager`

-or you can create a symbolic link
+- alternatively you can create a symbolic link

 > `ln -s /opt/usermanager/usermanager /usr/bin/usermanager`

-and run usermanager from any path on your system using the following command
+- run usermanager from any path on your system using the following command

 >  `usermanager`